jon-hanson/javapickling/README.md

         }
     }

-If the class to be pickled doesn't support conversion to and from a core type, then the more general approach is to implement the pickler as class composed of picklers for each field comprising the class.
+If the class in question is more complex then the more general approach is to implement the pickler as being composed of picklers for each field comprising the class.
 E.g.:

     @DefaultPickler(MyTypePickler.class)
     public class MyType {